top of page

 Before the unplanned start of her business in 2017, she spent six years in marketing, event management, and fundraising, specifically in the nonprofit and startup space.

-Now, she happily wears the title of ‘unemployable’, is proud to have a business that supports her life, and is on a mission to help entrepreneurs create their version of success.
+Now, she happily wears the title of ‘unemployable’, is proud to have a business that supports her life and is on a mission to help entrepreneurs create their version of success.

-LinkedIn - https://www.linkedin.com/in/kellymsnyder/
+LinkedIn https://www.linkedin.com/in/kellymsnyder/

-by Kathy Svetina
+About host – Kathy Svetina